kashi618/Atlas-of-Thoughts/Notes/Quotes.md

 - *This, too, will pass away* - King Solomon

 - *Where is lighting that will make me look most attractive?
 What am I saying?
-I look good everywhere* - Sophie Kachinsky
+I look good everywhere* - Sophie Kachinsky "We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unshmpathetic to us" - Nietzche